Video Analytics with Zero-streaming Cameras: Query Execution Planning

-\paragraph{Policy for selecting frames} As a query proceeds, the camera randomly selects frames to upload, avoiding the worst cases that the max resides at the end of the query range.
+\paragraph{Max Count: Policy for selecting frames} To execute the initial operator, the camera randomly selects frames to process, avoiding the worst cases that the max resides at the end of the query range.
+For subsequent operators, the camera processes frames in existing ranking decided by earlier operators.

-\paragraph{Policy for operator upgrade} As the camera runs rankers, the policy is similar to that for \textit{Retrieval} with a subtle yet essential difference.
+\paragraph{Max Count: Policy for operator upgrade} As the camera runs rankers, the policy is similar to that for \textit{Retrieval} with a subtle yet essential difference.
 To determine whether the current operator shall be replaced, the cloud must assess the quality of recently uploaded frames.
 While for \textit{Retrieval}, \sys{} conveniently measures the quality as the ratio of \textit{positive} frames, the metric does not apply to \textit{\countmax}, which seeks to discover \textit{higher} scored frames.
 Hence, \sys{} adopts the Manhattan distance as a quality metric among the permutations from the ranking of the uploaded frames (as produced by the on-camera operator) and the ranking that is re-computed by the cloud object detector.
 A higher metric indicates worse quality hence more urgency for the upgrade.

-\paragraph{Average/Median Count - no on-camera operators} After the initial upload of landmarks, the camera randomly samples frames in queried videos and uploads them for the cloud to refine the average/median statistics.
-To avoid any sampling bias, the camera does not run any computation to prioritize frames; it instead relies on the Law of Large Numbers (LLN)~\cite{encyclopaediaofmathematics} to approach the average/median ground truth through continuous sampling.
-Our evaluation in Section~\ref{sec:eval} shows that the statistics typically converges in as short as a few seconds.
+\paragraph{Average/Median Count: no on-camera operators} After the initial upload of landmarks, the camera randomly samples frames in queried videos and uploads them for the cloud to refine the average/median statistics.
+To avoid any sampling bias, the camera does not prioritize frames; it instead relies on the Law of Large Numbers (LLN)~\cite{encyclopaediaofmathematics} to approach the average/median ground truth through continuous sampling.